 - Find more information on our Ricky's Law, Involuntary Treatment Act (ITA) webpage.

-There are five CLIP inpatient psychiatric facilities that have a total of 84 beds.
+There are four CLIP inpatient psychiatric facilities that have a total of 84 beds.

 - The state psychiatric hospital for children and youth, Child Study and Treatment Center (CSTC), in Lakewood.
 CSTC is under the authority of the Behavioral Health Administration (BHA) within the Department of Social and Health Services (DSHS).